SeldonIO/MLServer/runtimes/catboost/README.md

 # CatBoost runtime for MLServer

-This package provides a MLServer runtime compatible with CatBoost.
+This package provides a MLServer runtime compatible with CatBoost's `CatboostClassifier`.

 ## Usage